BrettHallen/Tomy_Pyuuta/Pyuta_Game_Adaptor/README.md

 > This adaptor is required when using game cartridges marked with a "*" on the ぴゅう太.<br>
 > (For the ぴゅう太 Jr. or ぴゅう太 mkII, the Game Adaptor is not necessary)

-It connects to the 50-pin I/O expansion port and provides a second 36-pin cartridge port that disables the internal ROM.
-This is needed as the upper part of the 32KB ROM (0x4000 to 0x7FFF) would otherwise overlap the internal ROM:
+It connects to the 50-pin I/O expansion port and provides a second 36-pin cartridge port that disables the internal ROM and adds some additional address lines.<br>

-- 0x0000 – 0x3FFF → first 16KB of cartridge ROM
+The 16KB cartridge ROM space is between 0x8000 and 0xBFFF.<br>

-- 0x4000 – 0x7FFF → second 16KB of cartridge ROM (internal ROM disabled)
+For a 32KB cartridge ROM, the lower 16KB maps to 0x8000-0xBFFF and the upper 16KB maps to 0x4000 to 0x7FFF.
+This overlaps with the system ROM in the original ぴゅう太 and thus it has to be disabled for the 32KB cartridge to work.<br>

 This is done by connecting cartridge pin 6 (J1-6p) to I/O port pin 35 (SELEXM) ... apparently.<br>